levent91/instagram-scraper/README.md

 ## Tutorial
 If you want to know more about how Instagram Scraper works, here's a detailed explanation and [step-by-step guide](https://blog.apify.com/scrape-instagram-posts-comments-and-more-21d05506aeb3/) with screenshots and examples.

+## Is it legal to scrape Instagram?
+Our Instagram scrapers are ethical and do not extract any private user data, such as email addresses, gender, or location.
+They only extract what the user has chosen to share publicly.
+We therefore believe that our scrapers, when used for ethical purposes by Apify users, are safe.
+However, you should be aware that your results could contain personal data.
+Personal data is protected by the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) in the European Union and by other regulations around the world.
+You should not scrape personal data unless you have a legitimate reason to do so.
+If you're unsure whether your reason is legitimate, consult your lawyers.
+You can also read our blog post on the [legality of web scraping](https://blog.apify.com/is-web-scraping-legal/).

 ## Cost of usage
 There are two main factors to take into account if you want to run Instagram Scraper on the Apify platform: